rawin22/winpay_wallet_rest/README.md

 # WinPay Wallet

-WinPay Wallet is a robust financial wallet application built with **ASP.NET Core 9.0**.
+WinPay Wallet is a basic financial wallet application built with **ASP.NET Core 9.0**.
 It provides a few examples of features for managing user accounts, financial transactions, foreign exchange deals, and instant payments, integrated with secure authentication and multi-language support.

 ## 🚀 Features